cslab/csspin/README.rst

 .. py:function:: task([name,] *args, *, when, aliases, **clickargs)

-   Decorater that creates a task.
-This is a wrapper around Click's `command` decorator, with some extras:
+   Decorator that creates a task.
+This is a wrapper around Click's `click.command` decorator, with some extras:

    * a string keyword argument `when` adds the task to the list of commands to run using `invoke`